 - 4.12.3 The Council's protocol on partnerships and other external organisations provides advice for the conduct of members and officers when representing the Council on external partnerships and other organisations. - 4.12.4 The Council's policy is for such executive appointments to be avoided where there is any possibility of a conflict of interest.
-Staff must take advice from their Head of Service if they are in doubt. - 4.12.5 All appointments must be approved by your Head of Service and you must ensure they are recorded on your disclosure form. - 4.13 All employees must follow the Council agreed guidelines for volunteering to wo work on a recognised WDC project/event including elections and referendums.
+Staff must take advice from their Head of Service if they are in doubt. - 4.12.5 All appointments must be approved by your Head of Service and who will ensure they are recorded centrally with the Democratic Services Manager. - 4.13 All employees must follow the Council agreed guidelines for volunteering to work on a recognised WDC project/event including elections and referendums.